 - Best Neighborhoods in Venice for Food and Restaurants: San Polo, Cannaregio, San Marco, Dorsoduro, Castello

 There is no single best neighborhood for eating out in Venice, and the overall quality of restaurant food in the city tends to be pricier and poorer than in other parts of Italy.
-That said, there are some terrific places to eat out, particularly for Venetian specialties of lagoon fish and seafood, ranging from Michelin-starred creativity to hearty meals in family-run, neighborhood osterias and cicheti (Venetian tapas), served with a glass of local wine from small producers in several bars.
-There is wonderful fine dining in Dorsoduro, Santa Croce, San Marco, and Castello, and excellent cicheti bars in Cannaregio and San Polo.
+That said, there are some terrific places to eat out, particularly for Venetian specialties of lagoon fish and seafood, ranging from Michelin-starred creativity to hearty meals in family-run, neighborhood osterias and ciccheti (Venetian tapas), served with a glass of local wine from small producers in several bars.
+There is wonderful fine dining in Dorsoduro, Santa Croce, San Marco, and Castello, and excellent ciccheti bars in Cannaregio and San Polo.
 It’s worth asking your hotel/guesthouse for specific recommendations and avoiding restaurants displaying picture menus and actively trying to entice diners.

 - Best Neighborhoods in Venice for Families: Castello, Lido de Venezia, Giudecca

 Castello is a good choice, particularly the quieter eastern end, where you’ll find the Botanic Gardens and Venice’s largest park; it’s only three stops on the vaporetto from the Piazza San Marco.
 Lido de Venezia is very family-friendly, with a large beach, playgrounds, and parks and hotels catering to families, but it’s a 25-minute vaporetto ride from Venice’s main attractions.
 It’s also worth considering Giudecca, a short vaporetto hop from San Marco and very quiet compared to most other sestieri.